 4 Point of Sale Mistakes Retailers Make

 The point of sale is the most logical place to communicate with customers about their buying habits and who they are or what they want from your store.
 Unfortunately, not all retailers are using that time to collect information on their customers.
-Here are 4 deadly point of sale mistakes retailers make (and how to avoid them with ChainDrive point of sale solution:
+Here are 4 deadly point of sale mistakes retailers make and how to avoid them with ChainDrive point of sale solution:

 - Not capturing personal information – The best way to ensure that customers return to your store is to send them invitations, coupons, brochures, and special promotion notices.
 You can’t do that if you don’t have their name and mailing address, or email address.
 Use your customer interaction time at the point of sale to collect that information and verify it.
 But don’t annoy the customer in doing so.